luciebinder/ws-openness-2025/general-information/index.md

 # How do we proceed?
 - Introduction to Open Educational Resources
-- Introduction in Jupyter Book and GitHub pages
+- Introduction to Jupyter Book and our framework
   - What is possible?
   - How is the whole thing structured?
 - Create your own course concept